 People should consider a product’s safety features, including:

 - Temperature control: Most electric heating pads come with a temperature control function.
-Additionally, those who use microwavable heating pads should take care when removing them from the microwave to avoid burns.
+People who use microwavable heating pads should take care when removing the product from the microwave to avoid burns.

-- Automatic shut-off: People may consider purchasing an electronic neck and shoulder heating pad with this important safety feature, which shuts off the device after a set time to minimize the risk of fire.
+- Automatic shut-off: People may consider purchasing an electronic neck and shoulder heating pad with an automated shut-off feature, which shuts off the device after a set time to minimize the risk of fire.